cparnot/GridEZ/Docs/User docs/GridEZ-ReadMe.markdown

 To better see what you can do with GridEZ, the best place to start is in the Examples folder in the GridEZ distribution.
 The code used in these examples is released under the modified BSD license, so you can freely use it and modify it for your application.
 The PolyShell example is explained in greater detail in a [tutorial](GridEZ-Tutorial1.html).

 * _PolyShell_: this is a very simple example application, with just one class, 8 methods, and ~30 lines of actual code; yet, it is already quite powerful; the user can connect to an Xgrid Controller, type a list of shell commands, and have PolyShell submit them all in one job, and browse the results when they are done
-* _XgridCal_: a slightly more complex application, with 3 classes; the Scheduler class included in this project can be used in any application where you want to submit a bunch of independent tasks that can be run in any order on the grid (for instance, 3D rendering of the frames of an animation movie).
-Just provide a dataSource to provide the number of tasks, the task specifications and handle the results, and the Scheduler takes care of the rest.
-When all the tasks are done, the Scheduler delegate is notified.
+* _XgridCal_: a slightly more complex application, with 2 classes; XgridCal makes use of the GEZMetaJob class, which can be used in any application where you want to submit a bunch of independent tasks that can be run in any order on the grid (for instance, 3D rendering of the frames of an animation movie).
+Just provide a dataSource to provide the number of tasks, the task specifications and handle the results, and the MetaJob takes care of the rest.

 ### Features